Create and share dashboards of Log Analytics data

 - Create a shared dashboard in the Azure portal

-- Visualize a performance log search
+- Visualize a performance log query

 - Customize a tile in a shared dashboard